Debora38/clothes_shop_rb/README.md

 - try removing items with `shop.shopping_cart.remove_item_from_cart(pinkdress)` replacing _pinkdress_ with any variable of clothes listed here above
 - notice how a voucher can not be applied if the shopping cart does not meet the criteria for it
 - notice how a voucher is removed while removing items from the shopping cart, when the criteria don't meet anymore
-- notice how the £5 off voucher can be appllied with any amount, but it does not allow for the total cost to go below £0